 The ADA major equipped me with a good foundation, and when I was ready to build my knowledge further, I was able to read and understand resources like Stack Overflow from the internet thanks to my ADA foundation.

-I’ve learned from my experience that it’s best to talk to either a senior in the second major or a friend from SIS to find out if data analytics is a good fit for you.
+I’ve learned from my experience that it’s best to talk to either a senior in the second major or a friend from the School of Computing and Information Systems (SCIS) to find out if data analytics is a good fit for you.

 Irving (left) at his Overseas Community Service Programme to Project Gazaab in Nepal